eugene-khyst/postgresql-event-sourcing/README.md

 ### <a id="3-9"></a>Advantages of event sourcing

-* Having a true history of the system (audit and traceability).
+* A true history of the system (audit and traceability).
   An industry standard for implementing audit trail.
 * Ability to put the system in any prior state (e.g. for debugging).
 * New read-side projections can be created as needed (later) from events.